Application Porting

 Environment Variables

-We recommend that you use these variables with the " symbol to clean any spaces on the path, spaces are interpreted as command separators and will break the path.
+We recommend that you use path environment variables with the " symbol to clean any invalid characters (like spaces) on the path, spaces are interpreted as command separators and will break the path.

 Example: